 - 6 hours of behind the wheel instruction; and

 Driver education course in Utah may be completed at:

-- Through a commercial/private driver education school (view commercial/private driver education schools below); or
+- Through a commercial/private driver education school (view commercial driver education schools link below.)

 Please be aware that there are many online driver education courses offered on the internet.
 These courses may offer driver education or practice testing, but they have not been approved by the Driver License Division and cannot be accepted as proof of driver education completion.

 If you took an approved online/home study course the information will be entered electronically and submitted onto your driving record at the Driver License Division.